Skip to main content

 Eben-Ezer Tower

-Eben-Ezer Tower may look old but it isn't.
-In fact it was built between 1951 and 1965 by Robert Garcet, a Belgian artist and self-proclaimed paleontologist.
-The tower is a fantastical construction built out of flint rubble, and with dimensions based on numerology and symbolism taken from the bible and from ancient civilizations.
-The 4 corners of the tower are crowned with 4 large concrete statues depicting the winged cherubs of the Apocalypse; a bull, a lion, an eagle and a man-sphinx.
+Eben-Ezer Tower may look old, but it isn't.
+In fact, it was built between 1951 and 1965 by Robert Garcet, a Belgian artist and self-proclaimed paleontologist.
+The tower is a fantastical structure made from flint rubble, with dimensions based on numerology and symbolism drawn from the Bible and ancient civilizations.
+The four corners of the tower are topped with large concrete statues depicting the winged cherubs of the Apocalypse: a bull, a lion, an eagle, and a man-sphinx.

-The tower, considered a piece of outsider art, was Garcet's home until his death in 2001 and now houses a museum about flint and Garcet and his ideas.
+The tower, considered a piece of outsider art, was Garcet's home until his death in 2001 and now functions as a museum about flint, Garcet, and his ideas.

 Gallery